thundree/chat-project/documentation/INSTRUCTIONS.md

   - Database schema changes and migration notes
   - Active issues and blockers discovered
   - Important architectural decisions and patterns
-- Keep working on React development without git operations
+- Keep working on React development without any git operations
+- Let the user manually review and stage changes when satisfied

 ### IF TASK COMPLETE (clean working directory detected):
 - Update project documentation to reflect completed work: